1. Operations plan and key performance indicators

-The Governance Framework supports the annual business plan and is the corner stone of the hospital's commitment to quality.
+The Governance Framework supports the annual business plan and is the cornerstone of the hospital's commitment to quality.

-Governance at Benenden Hospital is the responsibility of the Hospital Director who has devolved its day to day management to the Director of Patient Services, the Medical Director, Service Leads and the Patient Experience and Governance Lead.
+Governance at Benenden Hospital is the responsibility of the Hospital Director who has devolved its day-to-day management to the Director of Patient Services, the Medical Director, Service Leads and the Patient Experience and Governance Lead.

-The Clinical Governance Committee meets quarterly and receives details of key performance indicators and a report from the Patient Experience and Governance Department, information from the Occupational Health and Safety Committee, the Information Security forum, the Infection Prevention and Control Committee and the Resuscitation Advisory Committee, to advise and assure the Board of Governors and the Hospital Executive that effective and efficient systems are in place to protect the patient, the public and the staff and monitor standards.
+The Clinical Governance Committee meets quarterly and receives details of key performance indicators and a report from the Patient Experience and Governance Department, information from the Occupational Health and Safety Committee, the Information Security Forum, the Infection Prevention and Control Committee and the Resuscitation Advisory Committee, to advise and assure the Board of Governors and the Hospital Executive that effective and efficient systems are in place to protect the patient, the public and the staff and monitor standards.

 These Committees oversee a number of initiatives which go towards ensuring that the patient receives a high standard of care.